-Elvira Nabiullina will probably kick off her tenure as Russia’s monetary policy chief by holding rates as inflation remains above target, which her predecessor blamed for the lack of monetary easing the past nine months.
+Elvira Nabiullina will probably kick off her tenure as Russia’s monetary policy chief by holding rates as inflation remains above target, extending her predecessor’s stand against easing into a 10th month.

-Nabiullina, a former economy minister whose arrival followed senior officials seeking monetary stimulus, is battling a perception that she would heed those calls and deliver a more accommodative policy than predecessor Sergey Ignatiev.
-Economists last month scaled back forecasts for rate cuts this quarter after Nabiullina, 49, cautioned against using lower borrowing costs and the exchange rate to boost growth.
+Nabiullina, a former economy minister who was appointed central bank chairman as senior officials sought monetary stimulus, is battling the perception that she would deliver a more accommodative policy than predecessor Sergey Ignatiev.
+Economists last month scaled back forecasts for rate cuts this quarter after Nabiullina, 49, cautioned against using cheaper borrowing costs and the exchange rate to boost growth.

 “If Nabiullina cuts the main policy rates at the first meeting, it would send the wrong signal to the market,” said Tatiana Orlova, senior economist at Royal Bank of Scotland Group Plc in London.
 “As headline inflation is still almost a percentage point above the central bank’s target range, a cut would raise questions about the continuity of the policy of inflation targeting.”